invisibleaxm/azfunctionsample/README.md

-# azfunctionsample
+# Powershell Azure Function - Using Dockerfile and devcontainer

-Azure Function Inside container for mac os silicon development
+This is a sample Azure function that was developed inside container (to test Mac M1)